Don’t Tweet Away Your Best Ideas

 In a recent post, Jonathan Fields asked whether Twitter was the ultimate creation killer.
 It can be.

-When I reviewed all of the things that were more core activities, Twitter was one of the first things to go.
+When I reviewed all of the things that were more-core activities, Twitter was one of the first things to go.
 It goes deeper than that, though: I noticed that some of my best stuff went to Twitter and never went any further.

 This seems obvious in hindsight, but ask yourself how many of your ideas you’ve “shared” on Twitter that never went any further.
-It’s amazing how easily our daily habits can thwart our broader objectives without us realizing what’s going on.
+It’s amazing how easily our daily habits can thwart our broader objectives without our realizing what’s going on.

 To poke into the wound a little more, consider the relatively short lifespan of a tweet: ”if you are looking to get retweeted and nobody picks your tweet up within the first hour, chances are that nobody ever will.”